giulio-garbi/goat/library.md

 Note that an agent must be associated with at most one component: that is, for each component you have to instantiate one different agent.

 ` goat.NewProcess(comp).Run(func(p *goat.Process) {...})` sets up the behaviour of the component and starts it.
 The ellipsis must be replaced by the behaviour you want that component to have. `p` represents the `goat.Process` object, that is the access point to the functions that allows the specification of the behaviour.
+You can also specify more than one process to run in parallel by listing them all as arguments of the `Run` call, e.g. ` goat.NewProcess(comp).Run(func(p *goat.Process) {...proc1...}, func(p *goat.Process) {...proc2...}, ..., func(p *goat.Process) {...procn...})`

+> **Note:** define all components __before__ calling `Run` on any of them.
+Infrastructures will start sending messages once all the defined components have a behaviour.
+If a component has not been defined yet when all other started their behaviour, it might lose some of the first messages.
+Indeed, an infrastructure cannot know if a system is complete at any point, but if some components haven't expressed their behaviour the infrastructure waits for them.

 #### How to define a process with the `goat.Process` API?
 The `goat.Process` API was designed to match as much as possible the AbC constructs.
 In the following, we assume that `proc` is an object of type `goat.Process`.